ollie1400/DataTileAssembler/README.md

 Limits are currently set up to display `-400` to `0` along x, and `970` to `976` along y.
 It will work outside of these ranges, but was optimised for these sorts of values so might not look very good elsewhere.

 To add a new imgage, just add the filename to the list.

+# UI

+For each image, a checkbox is generated.
+The corresponding image is only drawn if its checkbox is checked.
+The checkbox lights up when the image is moused over in the canvas.

+Click and drag to move the view port through the space.

+Scroll up/down to zoom out/in.

+Up/down/left/right keys move the view port accordingly.